Longmoor Camp 44 1000 693 80

 Firstly, you’ll need to choose what to play, and there are easier instruments to learn than others.
 Before you attempt something more challenging, like the violin, it helps to get to grips with one that is a little more straightforward first.
 Below, we’ve put together a list of five of the easiest musical instruments to learn by yourself.

-When many of us think of a ukulele, we think of camping holidays sat around a fire and roasting marshmallows, with someone playing their ukulele in the background.
+When many of us think of a ukulele, we think of camping holidays sitting around a fire and roasting marshmallows, with someone playing their ukulele in the background.
 Whilst this is not wrong – ukuleles and campfires seem to go hand-in-hand – ukuleles deserve much more recognition.
-Like the electric guitar, ukuleles have just four strings and because of their small size, they make a great first instrument for younger budding musicians.
+Like the bass guitar, ukuleles have just four strings and because of their small size, they make a great first instrument for younger budding musicians.

 For some of us, the recorder might take us back to primary school days, playing in school productions and nativities with our classmates.
 There’s a reason that the recorder is taught a lot in primary school, and that’s because they’re one of the easiest musical instruments to learn.